 Instead of questioning the caste-bias of the ‘social-distancing’ method and acknowledging the practical difficulties in following this when one lives in a slum, or reflecting on why Indian patients are fleeing from the public hospitals, social media appears to be a tone-deaf platform.

 (Prashant Ingole is a doctoral researcher in Humanities and Social Sciences at the Indian Institute of Technology Gandhinagar.
 Dyotana Banerjee is an adjunct faculty at Indian Institute of Technology Gandhinagar.
-This is a blog, and the views expressed above are the authors own.
+This is a blog, and the views expressed above are the authors’ own.
 The Quint neither endorses nor is responsible for them.)

-(At The Quint, we are answerable only to our audience.
-Play an active role in shaping our journalism by becoming a member.
-Because the truth is worth it.)
+(At The Quint, we question everything.
+Play an active role in shaping our journalism by becoming a member today.)